Hannes Devos, Ph.D., DRS

 In 2011, Devos earned his doctoral degree in biomedical science at the University of Leuven.
 After being awarded a three-year postdoctoral fellowship, Devos relocated to the United States where he trained in neurology and mechanical engineering at the University of Iowa in Iowa City.
 In 2013, Devos accepted a faculty position at Augusta University in Augusta, Georgia.

 Devos is director of the Laboratory for Advanced Rehabilitation Research in Simulation (LARRS).
-His research interests revolve around the use of virtual reality and eye tracking to improve rehabilitation outcomes in neurological conditions.
+His career goal is to make meaningful and significant contributions to the rehabilitation outcomes of adults with neurodegenerative disease.